pedro123456789-wq/FourieirTransform-Visualizer/README.md

 # FourieirTransform-Visualizer
-Program build with JS, HTML and CSS to visualize Fourier transforms of multiple functions
+Program built with JS, HTML and CSS to visualize Fourier transforms of multiple functions